Yueleng/daily-english/chp1/03_what_the_west.md

 ### dictatorship

+* *noun*, a country ruled by a dictator.
 * *[example] Last weekend China stepped from autocracy into dictatorship.*

 ### let it be known

 * to give information to other people, especially in an indirect way

-### conceivably
+### conceivable

+* *adjective*, possible to imagine or to believe.
 * *[example] That was when Xi Jinping, already the world’s most powerful man, let it be known that he will change China’s constitution so that he can rule as president for as long as he chooses—and conceivably for life.*

 ### wield